ryanxai/cvgen-ui/README.md

-# Resume Builder UI
+# CVGen UI

-A beautiful, modern frontend for the JSON to PDF Resume Builder API.
+A beautiful, modern frontend for the YAML to PDF CVGen API.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features